LukeDowell/poebuddy/README.md

 ### [Technical History][TechnicalHistoryDoc]

-A log of technical choices I made and why.
-Probably not useful, mostly just a garbage can of ideas that I can refer to later if I need to.
+A log of technical choices that were made and the reasoning / train of thought behind them.

 [AffixScraperDoc]: affixscraper/
 [CommonDoc]: common/